HCR-Business-Solutions/ngx-data-driven-forms/projects/ngx-data-driven-forms/README.md

 }
 ````

 #### Custom Conditions
 Custom conditions are defined as a key value pair where the key is a string that will point to a registered condition (See Registering Custom Logic and Components), and the value is a value to compare against.

 ### Packaging Statements for a `shouldAsk` using the IStatements Interface
-The `shouldAsk` property on both Questions and Sections expects a `Statements` object which consists of a list of statements, as well as an optional flag for the checking requirements.
+The `shouldAsk` property on Questions, Sections, and Pages expects a `Statements` object which consists of a list of statements, as well as an optional flag for the checking requirements.

 The property ``statements`` accepts an array of the Statement Objects detailed above.
 This is required for a Statements Object